 Not many people are fortunate to have family or friends who share their passion for travelling by bike and want to embark on a long trip together.
 And forcing your significant other to cycle through the Alps with you is pointless if they’re not into long hours on a bike.

 Luckily, there are many other ways to find a companion for bicycle touring.
-The community has seen fast growth in the last few years.
-There is a good chance that someone dreams of cycling the same route as you.
+The community has seen fast growth in the last few years, and there is a good chance that someone dreams of cycling the same route as you.

 But where to find them?